circularsquare/circularsquare.github.io/pages/friends/plum.md

 is a simple sweet...

-when i'm with him, it feels ok to leave the world.
+when i'm with you, it feels ok to leave the world.

 fleshy heart beat